Young Vivian: Early political career

 Vivian was first elected to the Niue Assembly in the 1969 general election and appointed to the Executive Council, serving as Member of Education in Robert Rex's pre-independence government.
 Vivian was re-elected at the 1972 election, and was part of the team which negotiated Niue's independence.
-He was re-elected at the 1975 election and reappointed as Minister for Education, Agriculture, and Economic Development, but lost the Tourism portfolio to Frank Lui.
+He was re-elected at the 1975 election and reappointed Minister for Education, Agriculture, and Economic Development, but lost the Tourism portfolio to Frank Lui.

 In 1978, Vivian was elected Secretary-General of the South Pacific Commission, giving up his position as a Minister to take the job.
 He served in the role from 1979 to 1982, after which he worked as a cultural officer for the Niuean Government.
 In 1984 he was back in the Legislative Assembly, but was not reappointed to Cabinet.
 In an early speech, he denounced the decolonisation process as being forced on Niue, and attacked New Zealand for its lack of assistance following independence.
 In 1985, when Premier Robert Rex talked of retirement, he was seen as a likely successor.

 Leader of the opposition and first Premiership

 Vivian was re-elected in the 1987 election, and became leader of the new Niue People's Action Party (NPAP).
 As leader of the opposition, he led a confidence vote against Rex in 1989, which while unsuccessful, saw three government MP's cross the floor.
 At the 1990 election the NPAP gained 12 of 20 seats, giving it a majority, but a dispute over the leadership between Vivian and newly elected MP Sani Lakatani saw Rex lure a group of MPs led by the latter switch sides, and Rex won the premiership on a 12–8 vote.
-Less than six months later Lakatani was sacked from Cabinet after attempting to oust Rex, and Vivian was appointed as Minister of Finance, Education, and Administration in his place.
+Less than six months later Lakatani was sacked from Cabinet after attempting to oust Rex, and Vivian was appointed Minister of Finance, Education, and Administration in his place.
 He later served as acting Premier during Rex's illness, and following his death in December 1992, was elected Premier.
 He was re-elected to the Assembly at the 1993 election, but lost the Premiership to Frank Lui 11 votes to 9.